TITLE Assistant Director of Admissions-Transfer Outreach and Recruitment

 IMMEDIATE SUPERVISOR Director of Admissions

-MAJOR ADMINISTRATOR Assistant Vice President for Student Affairs – Enrollment Management and Services
+MAJOR ADMINISTRATOR Associate Vice President for Student Affairs – Enrollment Management

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required.
 A Master's degree is preferred.

 Experience: Two years of experience working in a higher education institution is required.
 Experience in recruitment, admissions, and/or experience planning large events and managing complex projects is required.
 Experience in student services administration in areas related to the responsibilities of this position and experience working with community college officials and/or students is preferred.
 Experience utilizing technology such as a Customer Relationship Management (CRM) solution is preferred.

 License: Must have or obtain a valid Missouri driver's license by the start of employment.